Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/ios_user_guide.rst

 Interface Components
 ^^^^^^^^^^^^^^^^^^^^^^
 Once you’ve passed the home screen, you’ll arrive at the main map interface.
-In the top-right corner, you’ll see five buttons/icons that give you access to key features of the app.
+In the top-right corner, you’ll see six buttons/icons that give you access to key features of the app.

 Here’s a quick summary of what each one does: